BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-linux.md

 {% include '_includes/terminal.html.twig' with { command: command, os: 'linux', folder: '~/bzflag' } %}

-Once configured, just run:
+Once configured, just run the following to compile the source code.
+The example below makes use of ```nproc``` to fetch the number of CPU threads, subtracting up to two of them, and uses that to run multiple jobs at once.

 {% set command %}
-make
+make -j$(nproc --ignore=2)
 {% endset %}

 {% include '_includes/terminal.html.twig' with { command: command, os: 'linux', folder: '~/bzflag' } %}